 A daily schedule should also include aftercare, such as appointments, support groups and more.
 A common mistake many make in recovery is getting overly confident and stopping any follow-up care to treatment.
 This can lead to not correctly coping with triggers, distressing emotions and may even lead to relapse.
 Setting aside time for aftercare is extremely important to maintaining sobriety.

-It is common for those recovering from addiction to not realize how important a daily routine is.
-While in rehab, you might have noticed the daily routine that involved breakfast, support groups, individual counseling, lunch, more activities, dinner and reflection time.
-This is because these components are crucial to you successfully recovering from addiction.
-After rehab, many go home without realizing that a routine must be followed on their own time for the best chance at maintaining long-term sobriety.
-For more information or help creating your own daily schedule in recovery, contact Pinelands Recovery Center of Medford at (877) 557-5372.
+After time in a treatment facility, many go home without realizing that a routine must be followed on their own time for the best chance at maintaining long-term sobriety.
+For more information or help creating your own daily schedule in recovery, contact us Pinelands Recovery Center of Medford.